Asymmetrik/ngx-analytics-stream/README.md

-# Angular2 Analytics Stream
+# AngularX Analytics Stream

 This package adds the ability to stream various page events to a backend service for collecting analytics streams.

 ## Project structure
-This plugin consists of two parts:
+This plugin consists of two parts, an auxilliary tracking script that creates a global tracker object, and an Angular wrapper that uses the tracker to capture Angular lifecycle events.

 ### Auxilliary tracking script
 This script functions similarly to the Google Analytics tracking